Last Updated: April 2026 | Author: Robert

 The Zero-Interest Funding Strategy

-If you are a Muslim student determined to attend law school without violating the prohibition against Riba, you cannot rely on the FAFSA or standard bank loans.
-You must construct a dual-pronged strategy:
+If you are a Muslim student determined to attend law school without violating the prohibition against Riba, you must construct a dual-pronged strategy:

-1. Maxing the Merit Grid: Because you cannot borrow money to cover the gap, you must achieve an LSAT score high enough to secure a guaranteed, full-tuition scholarship (a “Full Ride”) from a university.
+- Maxing the Merit Grid: You must achieve an LSAT score high enough to secure a guaranteed, full-tuition scholarship (a “Full Ride”) from a university.
 You must treat LSAT preparation as a religious financial obligation.

-2. Specialized Community Funding: To cover your living expenses and casebooks, you must aggressively seek out specialized Islamic endowments and zero-interest community loans designed specifically for Muslim professionals.
+- Specialized Community Funding: To cover your living expenses and casebooks, you must aggressively seek out specialized Islamic endowments and zero-interest community loans.
 Organizations like A Continuous Charity (ACC) provide interest-free educational loans to Muslim students in the United States, effectively replacing the need for predatory Grad PLUS loans.
-For a complete directory of faith-based funding opportunities that respect your religious principles, you must review our master guide to get grants and scholarships for Muslim college students in the U.S..
+For a complete directory of faith-based funding, ensure you review our guide on get grants and scholarships for Muslim college students in the U.S.

 Phase 5: The External Battlefield (Diversity and “Big Law” Fellowships)